-Modelled survey WPUE (a proxy for density of all sizes of Pacific halibut captured by the setline survey), and the geographical extent of Pacific halibut habitat, are used to produce the best available estimates of the stock distribution by Biological Region.
-The percentage of the coastwide stock in Biological Region 2 increased rapidly from 2004 to 2013, and has been relatively flat since then, with a notable decrease in 2020 (Figure 8).
-Stock distribution in Biological Region 3 has generally trended downward since 2004, but increased in 2020.
+Space-time model estimates of survey WPUE (a proxy for density of all sizes of Pacific halibut captured by the setline survey), and the geographical extent of Pacific halibut habitat, are used to produce the best available estimates of the stock distribution by Biological Region.
+The current trend in population distribution appears to be shifting back toward Biological Region 3 after more than a decade of decline.
+In both 2020 and 2021, Biological Regions 2 and 4 have decreased, while Region 4B has stayed relatively constant (Figure 8).
 Survey data are insufficient to estimate stock distribution prior to 1993.
 It is therefore unknown how historical distributions, and the average distribution likely to occur in the absence of fishing mortality may compare with the estimated time series.
-Time series' of stock distribution estimates by Biological Region, as well as distribution estimates by Individual IPHC Regulatory Areas (for all sizes of Pacific halibut captured by the setline survey and for O32 only) are available online.
+Time series of stock distribution estimates by Biological Region, as well as distribution estimates by individual IPHC Regulatory Area (for all sizes of Pacific halibut captured by the FISS and for O32 only) are available online.

 FIGURE 8.
-Estimated biological stock distribution (1993-2020) from modelled survey WPUE of all sizes of Pacific halibut captured by the FISS.
+Estimated biological stock distribution (1993-2021) calculated from model output of survey WPUE of all sizes of Pacific halibut captured by the FISS.
 Shaded zones indicate 95% credible intervals.